-What do we want to achieve?
-Prioritisation of pedestrians and cyclists along Oxford Street, Vincent Street and the intersection of Carr Place and Newcastle Street: Enhance existing laneways, pedestrian arcades and back-of-house areas; and

-Improve pedestrian access across problematic intersections including at the corner of Loftus Street x Leederville Parade, entrance to the Water Corp land from Loftus Street and, corner of Loftus Street x Newcastle Street
+- Prioritisation of pedestrians and cyclists along Oxford Street, Vincent Street and the intersection of Carr Place and Newcastle Street: - Enhance existing laneways, pedestrian arcades and back-of-house areas; and - Improve pedestrian access across problematic intersections including at the corner of Loftus Street x Leederville Parade, entrance to the Water Corp land from Loftus Street and, corner of Loftus Street x

-- Investigate reconfiguration of Oxford Street to increase pedestrian and cycle network priority through reduced road pavement, widened footpaths, pedestrian priority at cross intersections, improved lighting and additional street tree planting (Refer to Page 6); - · Work with the State Government and Town of Cambridge to implement improvements to key pedestrian links from Leederville Station to the Village precinct core including an audit against the relevant disability discrimination act to assess the access conditions - Provision of improved lighting, landscaping and Consolidate car parking facilities at strategic active facades / surveillance Investigate problematic intersections and - implement road network improvements to prioritise non-vehicular movement by addressing barrier; and trip facilities.

-Upgrade existing and create new laneways and and implementing measures to reduce delay; and - Investigate the permanent rerouting of Bus No. • 15 which is currently redirected every time the Village Square is closed to vehicular traffic as a precursor to closing off local roads central to the .
-Village precinct from vehicles in the future.
+- Investigate reconfiguration of Oxford Street to increase pedestrian and cycle network priority through reduced road pavement, widened footpaths, pedestrian priority at cross intersections, improved lighting and additional street tree planting (Refer to Page 6); - · Work with the State Government and Town of Cambridge to implement improvements to key pedestrian links from Leederville Station to the Village precinct core including an audit against the relevant disability discrimination act to assess - Provision of improved lighting, landscaping and Consolidate car parking facilities at strategic active facades / surveillance - · Investigate problematic intersections and implement road network improvements to and implementing measures to reduce delay; - Investigate the permanent rerouting of Bus No. 15 which is currently redirected every time the Village Square is closed to vehicular traffic as a precursor to closing off local roads central to the Village precinct from vehicles in the future.